EmilienM/website_source/content/posts/code-assistant.md

 to provide real-time code suggestions as you write.
 Some of these tools also provide a chatbot which can help to explain some code or even generate it for you based on the questions.

-Coding Assistants work analyze the code context and provide auto-suggestions, complete code snippets, or even entire functions.
+Coding Assistants analyze the code context and provide auto-suggestions, complete code snippets, or even entire functions.
 By learning from repositories (public and/or private), these assistants understand programming patterns and offer relevant solutions.

 ### Benefits of Using AI Coding Assistants